npradaschnor/Programming-and-Scripting-Project-2018/README.md

  ```

 Some information about some of the libraries imported[1]: <br>
-_Pandas_ - for data-frame management package that allows for some useful function on the dataset.<br>
+_Pandas_ - for data-frame management package that allows some useful functions on the dataset.<br>
-_Numpy_ - package useful for lineal algebra.<br>
+_Numpy_ - package useful for linear algebra.<br>
-_Matplotlib_ - good package to contruct visualizations.<br>
+_Matplotlib_ - good package to construct visualizations.<br>
-_Seaborn_ - it is based on matplotlib that provides a high-level interface for drawing attractive statistical graphics.<br>
+_Seaborn_ - it is based on matplotlib and provides a high-level interface for drawing attractive statistical graphics.<br>
 _Scipy_ - a collection of numerical algorithms including statistics.<br>
-_Sklearn_ - package important to do machine learning in python.<br>
+_Sklearn_ - important package to do machine learning in python.<br>

 <p align="justify"> I've tried to convert the data from iris data set from strings to float numbers (def function make float) but it didn't work (the last columns couldn't be converted to float or number).
 The function below was based on Gerhard Van Der Linde posted in moodle discussion page. </p>